MDK-Packs/vscode-cmsis-solution-docs/docs/installation.md

 1. In VS Code, open the **Extensions** view.
 2. Type `Arm` in the search bar.
-3. Click on "Arm Kei Studio Pack" and README is shown on the right.
+3. Click on "Arm Keil Studio Pack" and README is shown on the right.
 It contains links to the included extensions.
 Their READMEs include minimal user guides.
 ![Keil Studio Pack README](./images/keil-studio-pack-readme.png)
 4. Click **Install** to start.
 You need to trust the publishers "Arm" and "LLVM" to install the extension pack.
 When